albertoanguita/frontend-nanodegree-feedreader/README.md

 # frontend-nanodegree feedreader

 To execute the application, run index.html in a browser.
-The 7 coded tests should all pass
+From the 9 coded tests, only the 5th should fail

-All mandatory tests have been implemented.
+All mandatory tests have been implemented and pass successfully.
 These tests include comments explaining the new code.

 ## Additional tests